 This carpet shampoo has a pH level of 10, which means that it’s alkaline and readily binds to more acidic organic materials—like spilled coffee, greasy spots, or dirt.
-Keep in mind that you should thoroughly vacuum the carpeted surfaces you want to clean in order to remove any loose debris.
+Keep in mind that you should thoroughly vacuum the carpeted surfaces before you clean in order to remove any loose debris.
 Heavily soiled spots or stains may benefit from a pre-treatment.

 Best Eco-Friendly: Carpet Miracle Cleaner & Deodorizer Cleaner & Deodorizer

 Volume: 1 gallon | Application Method: Water-based machine cleaner or applied directly

 Many conventional carpet shampoos rely on cleaning chemicals to do the dirty work.
 If you’re looking for a greener alternative, consider this eco-friendly carpet shampoo from Carpet Miracle.
 The formula is biodegradable and formulated with ingredients that are meant to be gentle on the environment.
 For example, it contains no sodium laurel sulfate or phthalates.
 Plus, it’s Leaping Bunny certified—a cruelty-free certification for non-animal tested products.

 This product is designed to clean and deodorize and it can be used for spot application or in any water-based carpet cleaning machine.
 A non-ionic surfactant formula means that this carpet shampoo produces low amounts of foam and any residue left behind won’t attract dirt, which is an issue with some carpet shampoos.